 Although it has some minor drawbacks such as the stem getting a bit loose after heavy use.
-These things are often just a simple 1-day delivery Amazon order away, they rarely cost more than a couple of dollars and are so easy to implement that my grandma could do it.
-They can also be prevented by getting the addons we talk about in our comparison between it and the pro model.
+These things are often just a simple 1-day delivery Amazon order away and they rarely cost more than a couple of dollars to fix.
+They can also be prevented by getting the addons we talk about in our comparison between m365 and the pro model.

 4. Gotrax GXL v2 – The cheapest portable model

 Gotrax GXL v2 is Gotrax flagship model and they continuously improve upon the concept.
 It has a 250W front-mounted hub motor that delivers a top speed of up to 15.5 mph(25kmh).
 The lithium battery on the GXL is found in its stem making it front heavy but nothing that interferes with the riding experience.
 It’s a 5.2Ah battery of 36V and can deliver a maximum riding distance of around 9-12 miles(14-20km) per charge.
 The battery needs about 4 hours for a full recharge.

 The scooter has a slightly lower maximum user weight of 220lbs(100kg) compared to most others at 265lbs(120kg).

 The scooter is easy to use and has features such as disc brake, regenerative braking, and a bright LCD display.
 All this leaves the scooter with a total weight of 27lbs(12.2kg).
 Folding is simple and just as the others on our list it snaps together with the rear fender giving it a much more stable folding position.

 It is well worth its price and will be able to accommodate most shorter commutes without trouble.